alex-654/workbook/book_summary/99 Bottles of OOP(Sandi Metz)/99 Bottles of OOP.md

 - Name the concept, create the method, and replace the difference with a common message send.
 - So anything that increases understandability lowers costs.
 - Subclasses, by definition, are all that their superclasses are, plus more,

+## 5. Separating Responsibilities

+Having multiple methods that take the same argument is a code smell.
+It’s important, however, to recognize that here the term "same" means same concept, not identical name.
+In an ideal world, each different concept would have its own unique, precise name, and there would be no ambiguity.
+Unfortunately, real world code often fails to meet this ideal.
+In long-lived applications, the same concept might go by several different names, or, as in this case, different concepts might hide behind a single name.
+These naming mistakes make it harder to notice underlying code smells, and now that you’re looking for patterns in the code, you must examine the arguments and clarify the abstractions that they represent.

+Testing for equality also
+makes the code more precise, and this precision, as you will soon see, enables future refactorings.

+As an OO practitioner, when you see a conditional, the hairs on your neck should stand up.
+You should feel entitled to send messages to objects, and look for a way to write code that allows you to do so.
+The above pattern means that objects are missing, and suggests that subsequent refactorings are needed to reveal them.
+Be on the lookout for this code shape, as it implies that there’s more to be done.
+This is not to say that you’ll never have a conditional in an object-oriented application.
+There is a place for conditionals in OO.
+Manageable OO applications consist of pools of small objects that collaborate to accomplish tasks.
+Collaborators must be brought together in useful combinations, and assembling these combinations requires knowing which objects are suitable.
+Some object, somewhere, must choose which objects to create, and this often involves a conditional.
+However, there’s a big difference between a conditional that selects the correct object and one that supplies behavior.
+The first is acceptable and generally unavoidable.
+The second suggests that you are missing objects in your domain.